Hard to believe, but the 2014 baseball season is upon us.

 Baker Field/Wien Stadium/Kraft Field is at 218th Street & Broadway, at the northern tip of Manhattan Island.
 (1 train to 215th Street.)
 Fordham plays at Jack Coffey Field, opened in 1930 and renovated in 2004, at 441 East Fordham Road at Kazimiroff Blvd.
 Metro-North to Fordham, or D train to Fordham Road, and then walk down Fordham Road.
 While both schools are noted for their toniness and good security forces, neither of these locations is to be visited at night.

 * Soccer.
 If you're a soccer fan, and you're visiting during the European "football" season (mid-August to mid-May), Legends: The Football Factory is at 6 West 33rd Street, across from the Empire State Building.
 Nevada Smith's, opened in 2002 and already a New York soccer institution, had to move in 2011 when its building at 74 3rd Avenue & 11th Street was condemned as unsafe.
-Temporarily, they are "groundsharing" at Webster Hall, at 125 East 11th off 3rd.
-Their new home, at 100 3rd Avenue between 12th and 13th, will open in time for the 2013-14 European season to begin in August.
+After "groundsharing" around the corner at Webster Hall, an older theater, their new home, at 100 3rd Avenue between 12th and 13th, is now open.
 However, most local soccer fanatics have already made the switch to Legends, unless the clubs they support have their own setups elsewhere.

-While Manchester United and Chelsea, the 2 most popular English clubs in New York, and AC Milan and Juventus, the 2 most popular Italian clubs, are based at Legends, and Italy's Inter and AS Roma are based at Nevada's, Liverpool are at the 11th Street Bar at 510 East 11th off Avenue A (L train to 1st Avenue), "the other Merseyside club" Everton and Spanish giants Real Madrid at Mr. Dennehy's at 63 Carmine Street at Bedford (1 train to Houston St), Arsenal at the Blind Pig at 233 East 14th off 2nd (L to 3rd Avenue), Manchester City at the Mad Hatter at 360 3rd Avenue off 26th (6 train to 28th Street), and West Ham, Spanish giants Barcelona, and German titans Bayern Munich at Smithfield at 215 West 28th off 7th (1 to 28th Street).
+Legends hosts the 2 most popular English clubs in New York, Manchester United and Chelsea; the 2 most popular Italian clubs, AC Milan and Juventus; and Spanish giants Barcelona.
+Italy's Inter and AS Roma are based at Nevada's, Liverpool are at the 11th Street Bar at 510 East 11th off Avenue A (L train to 1st Avenue), "the other Merseyside club" Everton and Spanish giants Real Madrid at Mr. Dennehy's at 63 Carmine Street at Bedford (1 train to Houston St), Arsenal at the Blind Pig at 233 East 14th off 2nd (L to 3rd Avenue), Manchester City at the Mad Hatter at 360 3rd Avenue off 26th (6 train to 28th Street), and East London's West Ham and German titans Bayern Munich at Lunasa at 126 1st Avenue off St. Mark's Place/8th Street (6 train to Astor Place).

 * New Jersey.
 You can take New Jersey Transit's 320 bus from Port Authority to the Meadowlands Sports Complex, just off the New Jersey Turnpike’s Exit 16W, at NJ-Routes 3 & 120.
 You can also take a train there from Penn Station, but only on Giants or Jets game days.

-The new team called the Newark Bears plays in the Can-Am League, at Bears & Eagles Riverfront Stadium (honoring both of Ruppert's tenants), at 450 Broad Street at Division Street, across from NJT's Broad Street Station.
+The new team called the Newark Bears has been suspended due to financial difficulties.
+They played in the Atlantic League from 1998 to 2009, and in the Can-Am League from 2010 to 2013.
+Their Twitter feed says they will play again in 2015, but I don't know about that.
+They played at Bears & Eagles Riverfront Stadium (honoring both of Ruppert's tenants), at 450 Broad Street at Division Street, across from NJT's Broad Street Station.
 You're better off taking NJT to Newark's Penn Station and then taking Newark Light Rail to Riverfront Stadium stop.

 These Bears won Pennants in the Atlantic League in 2002 and 2007, and previously had a rivalry with the Somerset Patriots, who play at TD Bank Ballpark in Bridgewater, Somerset County, between Somerville and Bound Brook.
-They've won 5 Atlantic League Pennants, with former Yankee reliever Sparky Lyle as the only manager the club have ever had.
+The Pats have won 5 Atlantic League Pennants, with former Yankee reliever Sparky Lyle managing them until 2012.
 East Main Street & Cole Drive.
 Bridgewater station on NJT's Raritan Valley Line, although you'll need to change trains at Newark Penn Station.

-The Bears' new rivals are the New Jersey Jackals, who play at Yogi Berra Stadium on the campus of Montclair State University in Little Falls.
+Upon switching to the Can-Am League, the Bears' new rivals were the New Jersey Jackals, who play at Yogi Berra Stadium on the campus of Montclair State University in Little Falls.
 (The campus straddles the line between that town and Montclair.)
 The Jackals have won 4 Pennants, most recently in 2004.
 Attached to the ballpark is the Yogi Berra Museum & Learning Center, honoring Yogi, the Yankees, and local baseball in general.
 The original Plaques that DiMaggio and Mantle got, before being replaced by Monuments, are there, as are a statue of Yogi, his 3 Most Valuable Player trophies, and some seats from the old Yankee Stadium.
 MSU stop on NJT's Montclair-Boonton Line, or NJT Number 28 bus.

 Another site that hosted the "high minors" was Roosevelt Stadium in Jersey City.
 Built by Franklin Roosevelt's New Deal agency, the Works Project Administration, and named for him by the city, it was at Danford Avenue and State Route 1 -- now State Route 440 because U.S. Route 1 cuts through the city -- and seated 24,000, making it home of the International League's Jersey City Giants from 1937 to 1950 (the Giants farm team was yet another minor-league club killed by TV), and a few other teams until its demolition in 1985.
 The stadium also hosted 15 Brooklyn Dodger "home games" in 1956 and '57, as Walter O'Malley saw a stadium even smaller than Ebbets Field but with a hell of a lot more parking.
 It also hosted high school football games, including doubleheaders on Thanksgiving Day.
 This is another site to take in only if you have lots of time and can visit it in daylight.